 How did you discover Namahn?

 In my second year, I had to choose an internship.
 I wanted to continue expanding my horizons so I looked for a service design internship abroad.
 Belgium was top of my list.
 My grandfather came here as an immigrant mineworker and my father was born here, so there is a family link and I was curious to know more.
 When I Googled Belgium and service design, Namahn was the top hit!
 I was immediately impressed by their approach to knowledge management and attracted by the friendly people profiles.
 My happiest moment was at the end of the test day in January 2016, when I was invited into the design studio with the whole team and told I had the internship!
-I worked closely with Kristel for six months, during which I discovered Systemic Design (very different to the systems design I learned about at university), applied it to my thesis and rapidly fell in love with the Namahn family.
+I worked closely with Kristel for six months, during which I discovered Systemic Design (very different to the systemic design I learned about at university), applied it to my thesis and rapidly fell in love with the Namahn family.

 Why did you choose music as the topic of your thesis?